ruancomelli/ruancomelli.github.io/content/pages/resume.md

 **[Elint Tech](https://www.elint.io/en) • Dec 2020 - Nov 2021**

 - Led a team of 4 engineers in developing a proof-of-concept for automated PDF data extraction, successfully delivering a solution that was adopted by the client
-- Architected and implemented a custom OCR solution that outperformed state-of-the-art commercial tools, including Google Vision, by combining Tesseract with modern open-source models
+- Architected and implemented a custom OCR solution that outperformed popular commercial tools, including Google Vision, by combining Tesseract with modern open-source, state-of-the-art models
 - Designed and implemented serverless document processing pipelines using infrastructure-as-code on AWS

 ## Skills